Dave Kilminster

-David Kilminster (born 25 January 1962) is a British guitarist, vocalist, songwriter, producer and music teacher, who has toured as a sideman to several prestigious musicians, including progressive rock artists Steven Wilson and Roger Waters.
+David Kilminster (born 25 January 1962) is a British guitarist, vocalist, songwriter, producer and music teacher.
+He has toured as a sideman with Steven Wilson and Roger Waters.

 Biography

-Dave Kilminster began playing piano in childhood, and later took up the guitar.
+Kilminster began playing piano in childhood, and later took up the guitar.
 During his youth he also sang in a barbershop quartet.

-In 1991 he won the 'Guitarist of the Year' award in a competition run by Guitarist Magazine with the instrumental song Sundance; at that time he had a temporary job working on computers for IBM.
-Shortly after, Kilminster was asked to teach at the Guitar Institute in Acton.
-His job there also involved writing exam material and courses for Trinity College and Thames Valley University.
+He had a temporary job working on computers for IBM.
+He was asked to teach at the Guitar Institute in Acton, where his job also involved writing exam material and courses for Trinity College and Thames Valley University.

 Kilminster has taught at the Academy of Contemporary Music in Guildford and written for Guitar Techniques magazine.
-He has launched a series of instructional DVDs for Roadrock's Lick Library after the success of his global satellite series, named Killer Guitar.
+He has launched a series of instructional DVDs for Roadrock's Lick Library after the success of his global satellite series, Killer Guitar.

-In 2002, Kilminster toured with Keith Emerson and Emerson's group The Nice, emulating the guitar work of David O'List.
-An album has been published called Vivacitas Live at Glasgow 2002, starring Keith Emerson, Lee Jackson and Brian Davison of The Nice, as well as Dave Kilminster, Phil Williams and Pete Riley assisting.
-From 2006 to 2008, he toured with Roger Waters on his The Dark Side of the Moon and from 2010 to 2013 he toured as lead guitarist on Waters' The Wall Live 2010–2013 tour.
+In 2002, Kilminster toured with Keith Emerson and Emerson's group the Nice, emulating the guitar work of David O'List.
+An album was released called Vivacitas Live at Glasgow 2002, featuring Keith Emerson, Lee Jackson and Brian Davison of the Nice, with Kilminster, Phil Williams and Pete Riley on the recording also.
+From 2006 to 2008, he toured with Roger Waters on his The Dark Side of the Moon Live tour, and from 2010 to 2013 performed as lead guitarist on Waters' The Wall Live 2010–2013 tour.
 On both tours, he performed similar parts to David Gilmour on the original studio albums.
-He has also played alongside John Wetton (ex King Crimson), Ken Hensley (ex Uriah Heep), Qango (an Asia spin-off), The Nice, and Carl Palmer.
+He has also played alongside John Wetton (ex King Crimson), Ken Hensley (ex Uriah Heep), Qango (an Asia spin-off), the Nice, and Carl Palmer.
 In May 2015, Kilminster replaced Guthrie Govan in Steven Wilson's band for its 2015 North American tour.
-From 2017 to 2018 Kilminster joined Roger Waters on his North American "Us + Them" tour.
-David is playing guitar on Roger Waters’ 2022 / 2023 This Is Not A Drill farewell tour.
+From 2017 to 2018 he joined Roger Waters on his global "Us + Them" tour alongside guitarist Jonathan Wilson.
+He subsequently also played guitar on Roger Waters’ 2022 / 2023 This Is Not a Drill world tour.

-Dave re-released his acoustic guitar album 'Playing with Fire' in 2004.
+Kilminster rereleased his acoustic guitar album 'Playing with Fire' in 2004.
 In 2007, he launched the rock album Scarlet, which featured Emerson bandmates, drummer Pete Riley and bassist Phil Williams.
-The album was re-released as 'Scarlet – The Director's Cut' in 2012.
+It was rereleased as 'Scarlet – The Director's Cut' in 2012.
 This was followed up by a new album of original material, and ...
 The Truth will set you free in 2014.
-Kilminster co-produced Anne-Marie Helder's first solo album The Contact (2004).
+Kilminster co-produced Anne-Marie Helder's first solo album, The Contact (2004).
 She sings backing vocals on Scarlet.